Reverend John C. Holland 1882 – 1954

 Who was John Christie Holland?

+These awards were established to celebrate the rich cultural heritage of our community, with a particular focus on the contributions of African Canadians to the social, economic, and cultural life of our entire city.
 Since its inception in 1996, these awards have received broad support from the community.
 Each year hundreds of Hamiltonians join with the Black History Committee to acknowledge and celebrate excellence.
 These awards have become one of the premier events in our community and a valued symbol of achievement.